Individueel-Nicky/Individueel/README.md

 7. Self-organizing teams: Agile methodologies rely on self-organizing teams that are empowered to make decisions and collaborate to achieve their goals.

 #### Scrum
 Scrum is a popular Agile methodology used for software development and project management.
 It has become widely adopted because it offers several advantages over other methodologies.
-Some reasons why Scrum is considered better than others are:

-    Flexibility: Scrum provides a high degree of flexibility in adapting to changing requirements, and the ability to respond quickly to customer needs.
+Scrum is mostly considered 'better' for the cause that it is way more flexible in adapting to changing requirements, and the ability to respond quickly to customer needs.

-    Transparency: Scrum emphasizes transparency, making progress visible to everyone involved in the project, including stakeholders and customers.
+Secondly it also is very 'handy' because it makes sure both the customers and stakeholders are involved in the project.

     Continuous Improvement: Scrum encourages continuous improvement by reviewing progress regularly and adapting the development approach accordingly.